 The rise of hybrid booking portals

 In this session Bernd Fritzges, co-founder of fiylo International and Chair of the German Association of Event Planners (VDVO) talked about the changing landscape of the online booking venue portals.
 There are three categories of booking portals as we know them today and each targets different users.
 These range from portals targeting big business volumes and corporate clients, such as Cvent, and smaller portals open to all bookers, regardless booking volume and company size.
 These portals work on “commission” basis or on “listing fee” basis.
 The new development on the market is the “hybrid portal”, one that can also show availability and pricing of venues in real time, and hence automate and simplify the entire RFP process.
-More on it in a following blog post.

 “Don’t call me dear”